cockroachdb/docs/v20.2/interleave-in-parent.md

 - Scans over tables or indexes with interleaved, child objects (i.e., interleaved tables or indexes) are much slower than scans over tables and indexes with no child objects, as the scans must traverse the parent object and all of its child objects.
 - Database schema changes are slower for interleaved objects and their parents than they are for non-interleaved objects and objects with no interleaved children.
 For example, if you add or remove a column to a parent or child table, CockroachDB must rewrite the entire interleaved hierarchy for that table and its parents/children.
-- [Internal benchmarks](https://github.com/cockroachdb/cockroach/issues/53455) have shown the performance benefits of interleaving tables and indexes are limited to a small number of use cases that do not justify the cost in engineering resources for maintenance.
+- [Internal benchmarks](https://github.com/cockroachdb/cockroach/issues/53455) have shown the performance benefits of interleaving tables and indexes are limited to a small number of use cases.

 For more details, see the [GitHub tracking issue](https://github.com/cockroachdb/cockroach/issues/52009).